 The location of Zadar is ideal for exploration in all directions – including out to sea!
 On Day 7, take one of the highly-rated boat trips from Zadar.

-Set sail from the mainland to one of the nearby islands by ferry or take a sailboat trip to the Kornati Archipelago.
-Be back in time to watch sunset from the steps of the famous Zadar Sea Organ.
+Set sail from the mainland to Ugljan by ferry and wander on your own or take a sailboat trip to the Kornati Archipelago.
+Be back in time to watch sunset from the steps of the famous Zadar Sea Organ!

 Find more top tours in our guide to Day Trips from Zadar.